algolia/algoliasearch-extension-reranking/README.md

 <br/>

 - Once the validation passed, click `Create` button and wait until the deployment finished.
-- Open the created resource by clicking `Go to resource`
+- Open the created resource by clicking `Go to resource` button.

 <br/>